Mackiovello/PublicNotes/post-commit-hooks.md

 ## Invocation

 The hook is invoked when an instance of the specified class is inserted, updated, or deleted.
+This assumes that the hook is registered and that the app with the hook is running.

 For example, say that we have these four post-commit hooks:

 ```cs
 Hook<Order>.AfterCommitInsert += (sender, id) => Debug.WriteLine("AfterCommitInsert-Order");